 Where is it?

 The festival takes place at several venues across Reading including: Sub89, Purple Turtle, Oakford Social Club, Milk, Rising Sun Arts Centre, South Street Arts Centre, and arguably the best venue of the festival, the beautiful, St. Laurence’s Church.

 Super early bird tickets are currently available at £17.50.
 Buy them online.

 Which bands are playing?

-On Thursday 18 January, Are You Listening Festival announced the latest slate of bands set to play in Reading this April.
-The line up features an eclectic range of music and artists, from the angular indie pop of Mercury Prize-nominated Field Music to breakbeat pioneers Plump DJs.
-The newest announcement also sees krautdance duo Warm Digits added to the bill, as well as Latvia’s Carnival Youth, who have just finished supporting Red Hot Chilli Peppers on tour.
+Elsewhere, the line up features an eclectic range of music and artists, from the angular indie pop of Mercury Prize-nominated Field Music to breakbeat pioneers Plump DJs.
+The act liust also sees krautdance duo Warm Digits added to the bill, as well as Latvia’s Carnival Youth, who have just finished supporting Red Hot Chilli Peppers on tour.

 Leeds art-rockers Mush last played in Reading back in November to an ecstatic response and are sure to win over more fans with their return.
 Animal House‘s party vibes will send audiences wild, and indie folk duo The August List are set to bring their powerful acoustic set to the festival.

-Those exciting acts will join the already packed line up of bands, previously announced in November, including Bristol punks Idles, who have just finished tours with Foo Fighters and The Maccabees.
+Those exciting acts will join the already packed line up of bands, previously announced in November, including Bristol punks Idles (main image), who have just finished tours with Foo Fighters and The Maccabees.
 Also on the bill are alt-surf rockers Her’s, as well as unique singer-songwriter Deerful and alt-rockers Yonaka, who’ve been causing a storm across the country right now with their electric live shows.

 Are there any local Reading bands playing?